eduardo-carrero/currency-exchange-app/README.md

 To show progress to the user while fetching the data I have used JGProgressHUD.

-The app is very easy to use and to understand, I hope you enjoy :)
+The app is very easy to use and to understand, I hope you like it! :)